 - RBA Consulting

 We understand that often organizations seek support in their efforts to integrate RBA into their decision-making processes.
-BBVT is in the process of developing a list of certified RBA trainers and coaches available to facilitate community meetings, provide technical assistance, or introduce a group to RBA.
-Look for the live list by late April 2013.
+CGVT is in the process of developing a list of certified RBA trainers and coaches available to facilitate community meetings, provide technical assistance, or introduce a group to RBA.
+In the meantime, email [email protected] for recommendations.

 - The Vermont Accountability Compact